 Work and study in Japan under JPEPA (Caregiver and Nurse)

-Recently, there are circulating news in regard to Japan hiring Filipino skilled workers particularly in medical/ health care field – Nurse and Caregivers.
-This is actually an ongoing economic agreement of the Philippines and Japan for almost a decade already, and part of it Japan opens its one sector; the hospital and aged-care facilities, to foreign workers.
-The laws in relation to this program have been getting better and better as the years passed-by but Japan’s government is also looking into getting the program more efficient yet effective.
-Which means they consider cutting the costs while assisting accepted applicants from studying basic Japanese, providing all the needs of the candidates during the language study course under TESDA [in Philippines] and JICWELS [in Japan; Jicwels- the direct government employer of applicants] up to the assistance they provide through the hospitals and facilities until the nurse or caregiver candidate takes the licensure or board exam.
+Recently, there are circulating news about Japan hiring Filipino skilled workers particularly in field of medical/ health care services: Nurse and Caregivers.
+This is actually an ongoing economic agreement between the Philippines and Japan for almost a decade already.
+Part of the agreement is that Japan opens its two sectors, the hospital and aged-care facilities, to foreign workers.
+The laws regulating this program have been getting better and better as the years passed-by.
+However, Japan’s government is also looking into getting the program more efficient yet effective.
+This means they consider cutting the costs while assisting accepted applicants from studying basic Japanese, providing all the needs of the candidates during the language study course under TESDA [in Philippines] and JICWELS [in Japan; Jicwels- the direct government employer of applicants] up to the assistance they provide through the hospitals and facilities until the nurse or caregiver candidate takes the licensure or board exam.

-On the news broadcasted by PTV (a Philippine government TV network) it was mentioned that Japan is looking into hiring thousands of Filipino Health care workers.
-To make sure, I verified the said news from POEA’s official website, it showed that the last hiring of Nurses/ Caregivers was last July 2016.
+On the news broadcasted by PTV (a Philippine government TV network), it was mentioned that Japan is looking into hiring thousands of Filipino health care workers.
+To be sure, I verified this news at POEA’s official website, it showed that the last hiring of Nurses/ Caregivers was last July 2016.
 There are also circulating posts mostly on facebook that few private agencies connected to POEA conduct the hiring / manpower pooling.
-But BEWARE because POEA’s site announced that there is no advise yet from Japan government regarding the allowed agencies to process the hiring and publicized warning against those agencies who are already hiring Filipino nurses and caregivers bound for Japan.
+But BEWARE because POEA’s site announced that there is no advise yet from Japan government regarding the allowed agencies to process the hiring.
+POEA also released a warning against those agencies who are already -illegaly- hiring Filipino nurses and caregivers bound for Japan.

 A news from GMA News was released today, announcing POEA has already opened the HIRING OF FILIPINO NURSE and CAREWORKER.

-(For the news’ video please proceed at the end. (for some instance it is not allowing me to embed the video in the middle of this post.)
+(For the news’ video please proceed at the end of this post, for some instance it is not allowing me to embed the video in the middle of this post.)

 >>filing is until MAY 31, 2017. ( I haven’t verified this myself but an applicant told me so.)